SPServices in SharePoint [With Examples]

 </script>

-Once you will save the page, it will display first display the user name and then the manager name in the alert box.
+Once you save the page, the alert box will display the user’s name and then the manager’s name.

-This SharePoint SPServices tutorial explains, how we can achieve autocomplete feature for a column in SharePoint 2013 list using jQuery and SPServices.
-Here I have custom list name as “MyProjectLists” which has one column name as Title and it has data looks like below:
+Here I have a custom list named “MyProjectLists” which has one column named “Title” and it has data looks like below:

-Then I have another list which has two columns one is the default Title column and other one column name is “MyProjectName”.
-And I want the autocomplete feature should display the values in the MyProjectName column from the above “MyProjectLists” list (Title column).
+Then I have another list with two columns: the default Title column and the MyProjectName column.
+I want the autocomplete feature to display the values in the MyProjectName column from the above “MyProjectLists” list (Title column).

-For this I have added the below piece of code in the SharePoint list new form in a script editor web part.
+For this, I have added the code below to the SharePoint list’s new form in a script editor web part.

 <script type="text/javascript">